gavinkendall/autoscreen/readme.txt

 The "Add New Editor ..." button will show a window where you can specify the name, application, and application arguments for the new image editor that you're adding to the list of editors.

-The "Name" text box contains the name of the editor.
+The "Name" text field contains the name of the editor.
 You can name it however you want.

-The "Application" text box contains the path where the application binary is located.
+The "Application" text field contains the path where the application binary is located.
 For example, "C:\Windows\System32\mspaint.exe" is the path to Microsoft Paint.

 (Since version 2.2.1.1 you can also use batch scripts (*.bat) and PowerShell scripts (*.ps1) as the editor.
 In fact, you can use any type of file for an editor.)

-The "Arguments" text box contains the application's command line arguments that will be used during the execution of the application.
+The "Arguments" text field contains the application's command line arguments that will be used during the execution of the application.
 The %screenshot% tag represents the filepath of the screenshot's image file.
 This could be the filepath of the screenshot that you're wanting to edit via the "Edit" menu of the screenshot you're viewing from the Screenshots module or